 Vision of the Initiative

-(NOTE: Please see Academic Computing's Laptop site for up-to-the-minute information on NMU's laptop program.)
+(NOTE: Please see Academic Computing's website for up-to-the-minute information on NMU's technology program.)

-The university has a help desk and walk-in service center to handle laptop maintenance problems.
+The university has a help desk and walk-in service center to handle device maintenance problems.

 Cost To Students

-NMU leases the laptop computers and issues them to students on a three-year replacement cycle (a student will not have a computer more than three years old).
-Students or their parents may contact their insurance provider about adding the computer system to their existing coverage if they desire more insurance than the initiative provides.
-Continuing students who pre-register for the following fall will be able to use the laptop through the summer at no additional charge.
+NMU leases the mobile devices and issues them to students on a replacement cycle.
+Students or their parents may contact their insurance provider about adding the mobile device to their existing coverage if they desire more insurance than the initiative provides.
+Continuing students who pre-register for the following fall will be able to use the mobile device through the summer at no additional charge.

 Part-time students may, at their option, participate in the program.
-Part-time students may also, for a fee, check out the laptops from the library on a daily basis.
+Part-time students may also, for a fee, check out the mobile devices from the library on a daily basis.

 Learning From Others